 Make a Wish Come True

-The Make-A-Wish Foundation of Metro New York grants the wishes of children with life-threatening medical conditions.
+The Make-A-Wish Foundation of Metro New York (metrony.wish.org) grants the wishes of children with life-threatening medical conditions.
 Children in kindergarten through 12th grade can participate in Kids for Wish Kids, a program that develops project ideas to fundraise for Make-A-Wish.
 Take part on your own or recruit others to help.
 Volunteers don’t need to raise enough to sponsor a whole wish, but every little bit helps a wish come true.
 A bake sale, pajama days, car wash, read-a-thon, or penny drives are all great ways to start raising money.
 Make-A-Wish will provide balloons, buttons, banners, and other MAW items to sell.
 For Kids for Wish Kids, contact Kathie Lombardi at 516-944-6212 x141.
 For other volunteer opportunities, contact volunteer services coordinator Sarah Jacobs at 516-944-6212 x130 or firstname.lastname@example.org.

 Serve Your Community

 March is Red Cross Month.
 The American Red Cross provides relief to individuals affected by disasters and helps people prevent, prepare for, and respond to emergencies.
 Parents and kids ages 13 and older can help with mailings, hand out flyers at fundraising walks, help with fundraising events, or come up with their own projects to raise money for the Red Cross.
 Teenagers ages 14-18 can join or start a Red Cross Club at their high school.
-For more information or to fill out the volunteer application form, visit nyredcross.org.
+For more information or to fill out the volunteer application form, visit nyredcross.org/volunteer.

 The New York program site of Room to Grow, a nonprofit organization that strives to enrich the lives of babies born into poverty, is looking for dedicated volunteers to help prepare in-kind donations for families, organize collection drives, assist with fundraising, and get involved with many other special projects.
-Student volunteers help organize and prepare inventory of infant and toddler clothing, toys, books, and equipment during the week for two-hour sessions.
+High school student volunteers help organize and prepare inventory of infant and toddler clothing, toys, books, and equipment during the week for four-hour sessions.
 For weekly volunteers, an application and three-week trial period are required, after which the individual is a more permanent member of the Room to Grow volunteer program.
 Space is limited.
 Room to Grow is located at 54 W. 21st St., #401.
 To volunteer, call 212-620-7800 or email email@example.com.
 For more information on the organization, visit roomtogrow.org.

 Spring Clean Your Closet